MintMCP

 What is the difference between an MCP gateway and a traditional API gateway?

 MCP gateways differ from traditional API gateways in protocol and state.
 REST gateways handle stateless HTTP; MCP gateways natively parse JSON-RPC, maintain stateful sessions, and coordinate session IDs across backends.
-For streaming, MCP deployments commonly use WebSocket for bidirectional communication and may use SSE for server-push.
+MCP deployments commonly use stdio for local servers and streamable HTTP or SSE for remote and hosted deployments.

 STDIO-based MCP servers traditionally run locally on developer machines, creating deployment and security challenges.
-MintMCP Gateway provides one-click deployment that hosts STDIO servers automatically, adds OAuth protection instantly, and transforms local servers into production services with monitoring and compliance.
+MintMCP Gateway provides managed deployment that hosts stdio servers, adds OAuth protection, and transforms local servers into production services with monitoring and audit logs.
 Alternative approaches require manual containerization, orchestration configuration, environment variable management, and custom deployment scripting.

-While technically possible, using AWS API Gateway or Azure API Management for the MCP server infrastructure requires extensive custom development.
-These platforms lack native JSON-RPC understanding, stateful session management, and bidirectional communication handling that MCP gateways provide automatically.
+While technically possible, using AWS API Gateway or Azure API Management for MCP server infrastructure requires extensive custom development.
+These platforms lack native JSON-RPC understanding, stateful session management, and MCP-specific tool authorization that MCP gateways provide automatically.

 MintMCP Agent Activity Dashboard